michaelthorne/embed-iframe/README.md

-# Embedding iframes
+# Comparing the performance of two methods for embedding an iframe e.g. a YouTube video

-Using JavaScript to embed an iframe (e.g. YouTube video) on a click event for better performance.
+Using an inline iframe vs